 Is Accessibility Important for SEO?

 But what does all that have to do with SEO?
 Honestly, web accessibility optimization isn’t about designing a website that performs well in search.
-It is more about making a website that is useable by anyone who lands on it.
+It is more about making a website usable by anyone who lands on it.
 However, that doesn’t mean that web accessibility optimization and SEO are mutually exclusive.
 On the contrary, there is a definite overlap between the two procedures.
 Optimizing your site for accessibility will most likely improve your performance on search engines.
 Why?
 Because an accessible website is a website that answers user queries.

 How to Optimize Your Website for Both Web Accessibility and SEO

 Optimizing your site for accessibility isn’t as daunting as it seems.
-Basically, all you have to do is make sure that your site provides the following:
+All you have to do is make sure that your site provides the following:

 - Mobile Usability Make sure mobile device users easily surf your website.
 Every element that appears on the desktop version should also appear on the mobile version.
-In other words, your website has to be useable on any device being used to access it.
+In other words, your website must be useable on any device used to access it.

-- Easily Digested Text-Based Content In general, the text should be resizable to 200% without the need for assistive technology.
+- Easily Digested Text-Based Content Generally, the text should be resizable to 200% without needing assistive technology.
 It would be best if you also avoided high-contrast color schemes.

 - Accessible Non-Text Content Non-text content refers to any content on your site that isn’t text-based.
 Things like images and videos are the most common types of non-text content.
 To make non-text content accessible, you can provide transcripts for videos and alt-attribute descriptions for images.
-Just make sure that your text representations for non-text content accurately describe the content in question.
+Ensure your text representations for non-text content accurately describe the content in question.

 - Consistent and Easy Navigation It should be easy for any user to navigate the pages and posts on your website.
 Every website should also be navigatable using only a keyboard.

-- Clearly Defined Language Every website should have a language clearly defined in HTML for every page on the site.
-Declaring a language in code helps screen readers and translation software make sense of your content.
+- Defined Language Every website should have a language clearly defined in HTML for every page on the site.
+Declaring a language in code helps screen readers, and translation software makes sense of your content.